lmmx/comrak/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Licensed under the 2-Clause BSD License.
+See [LICENSE](https://github.com/lmmx/comrak/blob/master/LICENSE) for all the details.